ranjithsun/react-news-app/README.md

-# Assignment on consuming SpaceX API
+# Assignment on consuming Graphql News API

 ## Stack

 The app is built on:
 * React
-* Redux
 * GraphQL
 * @apollo/client
 * Styled components